jacklc3/jacklc3.github.io/content/papers/threads/index.md

 title: "An Equational Axiomatization of Dynamic Threads via Algebraic Effects"
 year: 2026
 author: ["Ohad Kammar", "Jack Liell-Cock", "Cristina Matache", "Sam Lindley", "Sam Staton"]
-publication: "53rd Symposium on Principles of Programming Languages (conditionally accepted)"
+publication: "53rd Symposium on Principles of Programming Languages"
+doi: "10.1145/3776706"
 abstract: "We use the theory of algebraic effects to give a complete equational axiomatization for dynamic threads.
 Our method is based on parameterized algebraic theories, which give a concrete syntax for strong monads on functor categories, and are a convenient framework for names and binding.

 Our programs are built from the key primitives `fork' and `wait'. `Fork' creates a child thread and passes its name (thread ID) to the parent thread. `Wait' allows us to wait for given child threads to finish.
 We provide a parameterized algebraic theory built from fork and wait, together with basic atomic actions and laws such as associativity of `fork'.